Gold9269/My-Website-Checker/README.md

 - **Frontend (MERN)** — React UI for creating and managing monitors, realtime dashboards, and historical inspection.
 - **Backend API (MERN)** — Node/Express + MongoDB for persistence, authentication, and API surface.
 - **Hub (WebSocket)** — Realtime broker that coordinates updates and propagates check results between backend and clients.
-- **Validators (integrated)** — Built-in validator modules execute probes on configured schedules, publish results, and surface status in the UI.

 This separation enables independent scaling and fault isolation while keeping the operational model straightforward.